 - When purchasing a tour package, compare different packages from different agencies.

 - Avoid unnecessary expenses

 To be honest, I want to talk more about this trip!
 It was also the same time last year when the same group of friends went on a trip.
 I guess we could make this our tradition, right?
-Travelling with friends is indeed fun.
+Traveling with friends is indeed fun.